TWBug/GoldCardHenge/content/application/_index.en.md

 Notes:

 * The uploaded passport copy must be the same as the passport used for the visa application.
-* Please provide supporting documents as complete and extensive as possible following the eligibility requirements.
-If you are required to send in more supporting documents, the processing time can extend multiple weeks to a month.
+* Provide and upload supporting documentation as closely as possible with the proposed specifications to ensure a speedy application.
+If you are required to send in more supporting documents, the processing time can extend by many weeks to over a month.
 {{< /base >}}

-{{< teaser prefix="4." >}}
+{{< teaser prefix="6." >}}
 Payment and E-Mail Confirmation
 {{< /teaser >}}

 * After the online application is complete, the system will send an e-mail with a 12-digits application number.
+Please note down this reference number as it is needed if you need to contact the help desk.
 * Please login to the platform again with your account and password and enter the "Online Payment" tab.
-* Please pay according to instructions.
+* Please pay according to the instructions.
 Payment is only possible with an international credit card.
-However, if you are in Taiwan, you can print the payment slip and pay at a convenience store.
+However, if you are in Taiwan, you can print out the payment slip and pay at a convenience store.

 **Fees for Employment Gold Card:**